 According to Badger, this company sold damage estimates to Correct Claim for $350 each.

 “Correct Claim’s financial partner then created companies to essentially purchase these estimates and in turn sell them for $2,000 each to the lawyers that Correct Claim referred homeowners for lawsuits,” Badger explained.
 “Sadly, the excessive $2,000 cost of these estimates was then passed along by the lawyers to the homeowners as a litigation expense.
 Hopefully, the Restitution Fund administrator will identify the homeowners charged this improper expense and ensure they are properly reimbursed.”

 A similar issue surfaced with respect to the appraisals conducted by Drew Jacoby, a named appraiser in many matters Badger handled.
 Correct Claim demanded appraisals on behalf of its clients and named Jacoby in 770 appraisals.

 “Obviously, one individual cannot handle 770 appraisals all demanded at essentially the same time,” Badger said.
 “Even worse, the appraiser was an employee of a company owned by Correct Claim’s financial partner, David Komet.”

-Jacoby was employed by Urban Earth, LLC, owned by Komet.
-Both businesses were located within the same building as Correct Claim.
+Jacoby was associated with Urban Earth, LLC, located within the same building as Correct Claim.

 Correct Claim filed a pleading admitting that only five appraisals were ever completed, said Badger.

-Further investigation by Badger revealed a website, wwwonpointappraisalservices.com, was being developed and was register to Komet.
-Due to the obvious relationship between De La Canal and Komet, Badger objected to Jacoby as an appraiser in the matters because he was “neither impartial or disinterested”.
+Further investigation by Badger revealed a website, www.onpointappraisalservices.com, was being developed and was registered to Komet.
+Due to the relationship between De La Canal and Komet, Badger objected to Jacoby as an appraiser in the matters because he was “neither impartial or disinterested.”

 Badger said the most troubling business practice was the sheer number of clients that Correct Claim represented.